sighingnow/jekyll-gitbook/_pages/Digital.md

 ![DC_Lab.12.8_Create_Flow_6](/assets/images/DC_Lab_12.8._Create_Flow_6.png)

+-  After ***Create Task*** node is saved, please open it again and check that the parameters in ***Customer Details*** section are not empty.
+If they are empty, please correct them manually and save the node one more time.
 -  In ***Queue Task*** node select ***Queue Name*** as ***Chat_Q*** created in Webex CC Management Portal in step 4 above and save changes.

 ![DC_Lab.12.8_Create_Flow_7](/assets/images/DC_Lab_12.8._Create_Flow_7.png)